 Regarding the quantity, the applicant should talk about three factors:

 2) the average number of ad slots per page that the end customer sees, and

 3) the fill rate of the offered advertising slots (not all slots are sold continuously)

 2. Calculations / Solution

-How much sales has your-new-home.com generated in 2017 with online advertising?
+How many sales has your-new-home.com generated in 2017 with online advertising?

 On request, the following numbers can be communicated verbally (simplified, therefore, to calculate average)